jumanzoru/Weather-Predictor/README.md

 ---

 ### Binarylize features:
-* Daily average dry bulb temperature: calculate the median for all data points in the training set: 51.0.
+* Daily average dry bulb temperature: calculated median for all data points in the training set: 51.0.
 Any data point with a temperature higher or equal to this threshold will be classified as *high*, others are *low*
-* Daily average relative humidity: calculate the median for all data points in the training set: 66.0.
+* Daily average relative humidity: calculated median for all data points in the training set: 66.0.
 Any data point with a humidity higher or equal to this threshold will be classified as *high*, others are *low*
 * Daily Precipitation: any data point that has a precipitation greater than 0 will be classified as *rain/snow*, others are *no rain/snow*
 * Daily Snow Depth: any data point that has a precipitation greater than 0 will be classified as *rain/snow*, others are *no rain/snow*